longhorn/longhorn/README.md

 # Longhorn

-Longhorn is a distributed block storage system for Kubernetes.
-Longhorn is lightweight, reliable, and easy-to-use.
-You can deploy Longhorn on an existing Kubernetes cluster with one simple command.
-Once Longhorn is deployed, it adds persistent volume support to the Kubernetes cluster.
+Longhorn is a cloud native distributed block storage system for Kubernetes.

+Longhorn is lightweight, reliable, and powerful.
+You can install Longhorn on an existing Kubernetes cluster with one line of command or using Rancher Catalog App/Helm.
+Once Longhorn is installed, it adds persistent volume support to the Kubernetes cluster.

 Longhorn implements distributed block storage using containers and microservices.
 Longhorn creates a dedicated storage controller for each block device volume and sychronously replicates the volume across multiple replicas stored on multiple nodes.
 The storage controller and replicas are themselves orchestrated using Kubernetes.
-Longhorn supports snapshots, backups, and even allows you to schedule recurring snapshots and backups!
+Longhorn supports snapshots, backups, scheduling recurring snapshots and backups, non disruptive upgrade, and more.

 You can read more details of Longhorn and its design [here](http://rancher.com/microservices-block-storage/).